 What is a "management company," what do they do, and how do I reach them?

 A management company is contracted by the Board of Directors to provide such services as: Collection of assessments, supervision of subcontractors, obtaining bids for subcontracted services, providing financial statements and collection reports, as well as a general clearing house for problem solving, communications with homeowners and the Board of Directors and to serve in an advisor capacity.
 The management company reports directly to the Board and all decisions are made by a majority vote of the Board of Directors.
-The management company for Montrose is Rockwood Property Management and can be reached at (509) 893-0800 or on the Contact Us page on this site.
+Rockwood Property Management serves Montrose Master Association in this capacity, contact us here.